masonlonoff/WalmartSales/README.md

 ### Objectives:
-1) Understand and clean-up the dataset if neccessary.\
+1) Understand and clean-up the dataset if neccessary.
-2) Conduct analysis on the dataset to determine the relationship between each column and sales\
+2) Conduct analysis on the dataset to determine the relationship between each column and sales
-3) Create ML models to predict sales for each store\
+3) Create ML models to predict sales for each store
 4) Compare and rank the accuracies

+### Strategic Plan of Action:
+1) Data Exploration
+2) Exploratory Data Analysis
+3) Data Pre-Processing and Manipulation

 Make this an official writeup that outlines my steps and plans